vazirilab/SID/README.md

 Tested with Matlab R2017b on Red Hat Enterprise Linux 6.

-A multi-core workstation with >32 GB is required.
+A multi-core workstation is recommended, with enough RAM to hold the input data.

 One or more Tesla-grade GPUs with several GB of RAM are highly recommended for fast execution (see Matlab documentation for supported GPU models).